Netflix/falcor/documentation/router.md

 ### Why Create a Router Class Instead of a Router Instance?

 When an Array of routes is passed to the createClass method, an internal Route Map is generated.
 The Route Map is a stateless data structure designed to improve the speed of pattern matching.
 Ideally the process of creating the Route Map should only be performed once when your Web server starts up.
-However Router instances often require access to connection information (ex. authorization information, included in the cookies of an HTTP Request).
-Creating a Router class generates the route map once, and allows the route map to be shared with every new instance of the Router class.
+However Router instances often require access to request information (ex. authorization information included in the cookies).
+Creating a Router Base class generates the route map once, and allows the route map to be shared with every new instance of the Router class.
+This allows us to create new instances of Routers inexpensively and throw them away at the end of each request.

 ~~~js
 // todo-router.js